8

 – nilspin

-Aug 22, 2015 at 0:20
+Commented Aug 22, 2015 at 0:20

 • 7

 $\begingroup$ Start by debugging it like any other graphics/shader problem.
-Isolate each pass and see in which pass the error is being introduced, then isolate where in that shader is something going wrong. $\endgroup$ Aug 22, 2015 at 0:47
+Isolate each pass and see in which pass the error is being introduced, then isolate where in that shader is something going wrong. $\endgroup$ Commented Aug 22, 2015 at 0:47

 • $\begingroup$ This might be a vsync issue if you're using a variable timestep per-frame. $\endgroup$